SETI/rms-tools/cspyce/AAREADME.txt

 broadcasted together and returned quantities will be arrays with shape (10,4).

-You can choose between the scalar, vector, and array versions of a function by using their explicit names, or by using spyce function attributes, as discussed below.
+You can choose between the scalar, vector, and array versions of a function by using their explicit names, or by using cspyce function attributes, as discussed below.

 ================================================================================